“Computer games will be our decades (sic) 8 track tape or beta max

 Slashdot: PC Gaming is dying,” the analysts tell us.

-Those those mysterious analysts.
-Again, no citation or source is given.
+Those mysterious unnamed, unsourced analysts again.
 Since it’s 2007, the blogs are gaining numbers and influence.
 Here are a few.

 I have been reading for quite a while about the decline of PCs as a gaming platform.
 It never really made sense to me… until Angry Overeducated Catholic bought me “Warhammer”… The PC gaming market deserves to fail. –12 Angry Men Blog